prathamshrestha/WebDataExplorer/README.md

 Also Django provides a built-in mechanism called "signals" that allows decoupled applications to get notified when certain actions occur elsewhere in the application.
 You can use signals to trigger notifications when specific events happen in your project.

 However, I was planning to implement the email system in the following ways:
-1. Build a Email component using smtplib and a queue system where we can put following logs:
+1. Create an Email module using the smtplib library along with a queue system.
+This module should be capable of logging the following events:
-- When scraping is successful, emit a "scraping_successful" signal.
+- Emit a "scraping_successful" signal when scraping is completed successfully.
-- When an error occurs during scraping, emit a "scraping_error" signal.
+- Emit a "scraping_error" signal when an error occurs during the scraping process.
-- When data is posted successfully to the API, emit a "data_posted" signal.
+- Emit a "data_posted" signal when data is successfully posted to the API.
-2. Then we put these logs into the queue then export it into excel or csv.
+2. After logging these events, place them in a queue for further processing.
+3. Export the queued logs into either an Excel or CSV format.
-3. Then we send it to the reciepents.
+4. Finally, send the exported logs to the intended recipients via email.

 #### 3. Consider scalability: If this system was expected to handle a billion records a month, how would you change the design?
 What architectural decisions would you make to ensure smooth operation at this scale?